 True to its heritage as a United Methodist-related university, Willamette affirms the significance of religion in personal and social life, while at the same time rejecting narrow sectarianism.
 Consequently, it offers a variety of voluntary opportunities for growth in religious understanding, commitment, and action.
 The Office of the Chaplain organizes worship, speakers, forums, and discussion groups.
 It is also the University liaison with the various denominational, para-church, and other religious groups on campus, among which are InterVarsity Christian Fellowship, Campus Ambassadors, Newman Club (Catholic), Jewish Student Union, the Latter Day Saints Student Association, and Q.U.A.D.
 (Quite Unusual Approaches to the Divine, a progressive Christian group).
 Depending on enrollment and interest, other groups (e.g., Muslims and Buddhists) receive organizational support from the office.
 Under the Lilly Project for the Theological, Spiritual and Ethical Exploration of Vocation, the office also provides discernment opportunities for students making such decisions (particularly those interested in the ministry and other helping and social change professions).
 Counseling is also available for couples preparing for marriage and for those wrestling with religious issues.

-The Offices of Residential Services and Residence Life provide living communities that support students' academic success and co-curricular learning.
+The Offices of Housing and Community Life provide living communities that support students' academic success and co-curricular learning.
 Willamette offers one residential commons, ten coed residence halls, four national fraternities, three national sororities and two apartment buildings (for juniors, seniors and graduate students).
 Theme residences are options for students interested in an international focus, maintaining their connection to the outdoors and environment, service learning, sustainability, and Japanese culture.
 In addition, two halls are substance-free communities.
 Live-in professional staff members supervise student staff members who focus on community development and programming for the students in their communities.